apify/apify-cli/README.md

 sudo npm -g install apify-cli
 ```

-Alternativaly, you can use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) and install Apify CLI only into a selected user-level Node version without requiring root privileges:
+Alternatively, you can use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) and install Apify CLI only into a selected user-level Node version without requiring root privileges:

 ```
 nvm install 16